MicrosoftDocs/ai-builder/ai-builder-docs/ai-builder-trials.md

 ### I exceeded my trial capacity.
 What can I do?

 - You can [purchase the AI Builder add-on](credit-management.md#get-entitlement-to-ai-builder-credits) and [allocate capacity](credit-management.md#make-credits-available-for-an-environment-allocated-and-unallocated-credits) to your environment.
 - You can wait for your trial to expire, then extend your trial.
-This adds new capacity.
+This extension adds new capacity.
 - You can share your existing model with another user who still has active trial with capacity.

 ### What happens after my trial license expires?